 Nelda Sims graduated from Youngstown City Schools, then went on to pursue a Bachelor of Science in Education.
 She graduated from YSU Cum Laude in 1998 and later went on to become a special education teacher and earn a Master of Education.
 She became the only black female high school principal in Howard County Public School System, one of the top performing school systems in the USA.
 Nelda eventually retired from the school system in 2020 and became an author.
 She is one of ten authors in a book titled "Discovering Strength, Hidden In Sight - An Educators Perspective".
 Her chapter, "Unlimited Possibilities" shares her journey as an educator.
 In honor of her parents, she also established the TJ and Annie Ruth Rushton Legacy Scholarship, awarded to minority students at Youngstown State University majoring in Education.
-New, Nelda is a travel agent and enjoys traveling and spending time with her family and friends.
+Nelda attributes much of her success to adhering to her parents' principles and strong foundation.
+Now, Nelda is a travel agent and enjoys traveling and spending time with her family and friends.
 Her goal in life is to be a positive role model, encourage, inspire, and motivate others.